CallieEvans/cart253/Week 6/challenges/frogfrogfrog/planning.md

 What happens in this project?

 - Start (setup)
   - Create a canvas
 - Every frame (draw)
   - Draw the background
   - Move and draw the fly
     - Add the fly's speed to it x
     - Draw a circle at the fly's position with its size (black)
   - Move and draw the frog
     - Move the frog to the mouse's x position
     - Draw a green circle at the frog's position with its size
   - Move and draw the tongue
     - Move the tongue
       - If the tongue isn't launched, just do nothing... don't draw it
       - If the tongue is launched, move it up (by its speed)
       - If the tongue is coming back, move it down (by its speed)
       - If the tongue hits the top, send it back down
       - If the tongue gets back to the frog, then stop it
     - Draw the tongue
       - Draw a line from the frog to the tongue position
       - Draw a circle at the end of the tongue
   - Check if the tongue hit the fly
     - Check if tongue circle and fly circle overlap
     - If they do, then reset the fly
     - If they don't.... nothing... just keep being a tongue

 Events

 - If the user clicks the mouse
   - If the tongue is still inside the frog's mouth
     - Launch the tongue

+## score

+- If tongue and fly overlap
+  - increase frogs size + 10
+  - increase frogs tongue + 1